 Dr James Bartos is Chairman of the Board of the Gardens Trust.
 He was a member of the GHS Council and the Finance and General Purposes Committee from 2012.
 He obtained a PhD in Garden History from Bristol University in 2014.
 Prior to retiring from the law, he was a partner in a leading international law firm, specialising in capital markets transactions and corporate governance.

 Mike Dawson is Vice Chairman of the Board.
 He is a planner and landscape architect, retired, with 45 years experience in local government and with environmental charities in many areas throughout the country.
 He was Executive Chairman of the London Parks & Gardens Trust, Vice Chairman of the Association of Gardens Trusts and has been Chairman of the GHS/AGT Joint Conservation Committee.
 He is Chairman of the Administration and Finance Committee of the Gardens Trust.

 Christine Addison is a founder member of the Northamptonshire Gardens Trust with a background in the development of post medieval and modern aspects of the archaeological record for Northamptonshire, particularly in the areas of historic parks and gardens and industrial archaeology.
 She has participated in English Heritage’s Landscapes at Risk survey and has provided input towards land management planning for Natural England’s grant-aided stewardship schemes.

-Sarah Dickinson is a property lawyer and has an MSc in the Conservation of Historic Gardens and Cultural Landscapes.
-She is a consultant and qualified garden designer specialising in historic landscape and domestic gardens.
-Sarah is on the Council of the Surrey Gardens Trust and editor of their newsletter.
+Sarah Dickinson is enjoying a second career as a landscape designer and planting consultant following a career in the City as a property lawyer.
+She has an MSc in the Conservation of Historic Gardens and Cultural Landscapes from Bath University and is on the Council of the Surrey Gardens Trust and editor of their newsletter.

 She is Vice Chair of the Conservation Committee of the Gardens Trust.